 Step 4: Add the Air Lock

 After waiting and shaking for six days, it's time to install the airlock.
 Half-fill the airlock with water.
-Add the airlock after inserting the stopper into the bottle.
+Insert the stopper into the bottle, and then add the airlock.
 The stopper needs to fit tightly.

 When producing wine or beer, an airlock or fermentation lock is employed.
 It prevents air from entering the fermenter, preventing oxidation while still allowing carbon dioxide to be produced during fermentation.